John Anthony Copeland Jr.: Anti-slavery activities

 Together with his maternal uncles, Henry and Wilson Bruce Evans, in September, 1858, Copeland was a leader of the thirty-seven men involved in the incident known as the Oberlin-Wellington Rescue, freeing John Price, a runaway slave who had been captured and held by authorities under the 1850 Fugitive Slave Act.
 The men freed the slave and helped him escape to Canada.
 Copeland was indicted but escaped arrest, and was himself a fugitive at the time he joined John Brown's team.

 In September 1859 Copeland was recruited to participate in John Brown's failed raid on Harpers Ferry by his uncle and fellow raider, Lewis Sheridan Leary.
 Copeland's role in the Harpers Ferry assault was to seize control of Hall's Rifle Works, along with John Henry Kagi, a white raider.
 Kagi and several others were killed while trying to escape from the Rifle Works by swimming across the Shenandoah River.
 Copeland was captured alive, taken in the middle of the river.

 Copeland, Brown, and five others were held for trial by the state of Virginia.
 He was also visited by marshals seeking him for the Wellington rescue indictment.
 He made a full confession to the marshals.

 At the trial, Copeland was found guilty of murder and conspiracy to incite slaves to rebellion, and sentenced to death by hanging.
 A charge of treason was dropped, as his attorney, George Sennott, citing the Dred Scott decision, successfully argued that since Copeland was not a citizen under that Supreme Court ruling, he could not commit treason.

 The barn and stables of Walter Shirley, foreman of the jury that convicted Copeland, were burned on the night of his conviction.

 Copeland wrote to his family to make meaning from his sacrifice.
 Six days before his execution, he wrote to his brother, referring to the American Revolution:

-And now, brother, for having lent my aid to a general no less brave [than George Washington], and engaged in a cause no less honorable and glorious, I am to suffer death.
-Washington entered the field to fight for the freedom of the American people—not for the white man alone, but for both black and white.
-Nor were they white men alone who fought for the freedom of this country.
-The blood of black men flowed as freely as the blood of white men.
-Yes, the very first blood that was spilt was that of a negro...
-But this you know as well as I do, ...the claims which we, as colored men, have on the American people.

 Another letter reflected the religious influence of his Oberlin upbringing.
 In a December 16 letter, Copeland wrote to console his family:

 The family allowed the letters to be published in the abolitionist press.

 Speaking of Copeland, the trial's prosecuting attorney, Andrew Hunter, said: